Get started with Ramp Procurement agents

 Share. -

 Once you've provided access, share the direct URL with those users.
-Non-admins cannot access Policies, so you will need to share the policy URL with them directly.
+Non-admins cannot access Procurement agents, so you will need to share the agent URL with them directly.

-Note: When you save a policy that is not yet linked to any workflow, Ramp displays an activation modal prompting you to set up the policy in a Spend Program.
+Note: When you save an agent that is not yet linked to any workflow, Ramp displays an activation modal prompting you to set up the agent in a Spend Program.
 You can choose to add it to a program immediately or skip and do it later.

 -

-Go to the program where you want to add a policy.
+Go to the program where you want to add an agent.

 -